dan-nyanko/d3-chart-framework/README.md

 ## Integration Examples
 I have provided an example of using `d3-chart-framework` with meteor and react.
 This is a very powerful framework combination and is very easy to get working out-of-the-box.
 However, meteor does require MongoDB and this may or may not work for you.
-See [react-meteor](examples/react-meteor/README.md)
+See [react-meteor](examples/react-meteor/)

 As an alternative, you may use `webpack`, `browserify`, or even `<script>` tags combined with any server-side framework of your choosing, such as [django](https://www.djangoproject.com/), [ruby on rails](http://rubyonrails.org/), or [hapi](https://hapijs.com/).

 ## Why use `d3-chart-framework`?
 D3js is a powerful library for visualizing data with SVG, Canvas, and HTML.
 There are many [examples](http://bl.ocks.org/mbostock), but each one is intended for a single use.
 They are inspiring, but building something that is maintainable usually involves creating a framework, to keep our code extensible and reusable.
-The concept of reusability has been discussed by [others](https://bocoup.com/weblog/reusability-with-d3), including the [author](https://bost.ocks.org/mike/chart/) of D3js.
+The concept of reusability has been discussed by [others](https://bocoup.com/weblog/reusability-with-d3), [others](https://bost.ocks.org/mike/chart/).

 This framework utilizes an object oriented approach, which at its core, promotes breaking code into smaller, isolated classes.
 As with any programming paradigm, there can always be the chance of 'too much of a good thing' and object oriented programming is no different.
 Therefore, `d3-chart-framework` has the following goals: